 On this page

-In the House of Deputies exists a Committee for Science, Education, Culture, Youth and Sports with its subcommittee on Youth and Leisure time activities.
-Youth policy focus as such is not so usual in Parliament’s discussions following the minutes of the parliamentary committees.
-Other public policy topics impacting Youth are more common also in other committees as for social affairs, Justice, culture etc.
+In the House of Deputies exists a Committee for Science, Education, Culture, Youth and Sports with its Subcommittee on Youth and Leisure time activities.
+Youth policy focus as such is not so usual in Parliament’s discussions, according to the minutes of the parliamentary committees.
+Other public policy topics impacting Youth are more common also in other committees as for social affairs, justice, culture etc.

-Decisions on Youth Policy are usually made on a ministerial level by the Youth Chamber and Children and Youth Development Unit under the Department for primary education and youth.
-High-level decisions are made at the top executive level of the ministry by the vice-deputy minister responsible for Youth or by the minister or its cabinet.
+Decisions on Youth Policy are usually made on a ministerial level by the (newly re-established) Youth Department.
+High-level decisions are made at the top executive level of the ministry by the Director-General responsible for Youth or by the minister or its cabinet.
 The Ministry of Education, Youth and Sports is the central state authority in the field of youth.

 The state delegates many of the practical issues linked to the regional or local level to regions and municipalities.
 They should thus create and implement their own youth policy strategies and practices.